asala105/Intro_Databases_PHP_JS/databases_and_sql_queries/README.md

 ## Final Touches:

 As a final touch, I added some attributes to the faculty members, and this required the addition of some extra tables to handle this information.
-Some of the information I added included the department that the faculty members belong to, the courses they teach and of the faculty that the department belongs to.
+Some of the information I added included the department that the faculty members belong to, the courses they teach and the faculty that the department belongs to.